leonmavr/EZfaces/README.md

 # Installation
-You can install them as follows:
+You can install the package as follows:
 ```
 cd <project_root>
 pip install .